sealuzh/benchmark-instability-prediction-replication-package/README.md

 This replication package can be used to replicate the study we performed in our paper with the title *Predicting Unstable Software Benchmarks Using Static Source Code Features* authored by Christoph Laaber, Mikael Basmaci, and Pasquale Salza.

+This replication package is also available on GitHub:  [sealuzh/benchmark-instability-prediction-replication-package](https://github.com/sealuzh/benchmark-instability-prediction-replication-package).

 ### Approach
 [`approach/`](approach/) contains all data and scripts of our approach, including feature extraction and combination, variability computation, and generating the resulting files for the machine learning part in [`study/`](study/).